 When assessing several similar options, the framework sets out a hierarchy to ensure choices are made in a fair and transparent manner.

 WHOLE SYSTEM COORDINATION

 Coordinate with other System Operators to facilitate market participation, encourage market liquidity and avoid conflict between services and products.

-PRINCIPLES within safe working limits We adhere to the security of supply requirements
+We ensure the network operates within safe working limits

+We adhere to the security of supply requirements